Beasta2768/Final-Year-Project/Logbook.md

 ### Project Development (20-21/11/24)
 - Focused on developing my literature review
+	- Worked on adapting web sites for mobile
 ### Advanced web development
 - Access Control in Symfony
 	- how to manage user access to resources (like URLs, controllers, templates) using firewalls and roles.
 Symfony defaults to permissive access unless specified otherwise.